 About Iyengar Yoga

-Iyengar yoga teachers must complete intensive teacher training for 3 years before undergoing an independent rigorous assessment process.
+Iyengar yoga teachers must complete intensive teacher training for 3 years before undergoing an independent and rigorous assessment process.
 Iyengar yoga is known for its focus on the anatomical alignment of asanas (postures), therapeutic use of sequencing, and use of props.
-Props like belts, blocks and blankets help ensure the correct performance of postures, and makes the poses accessible to those of all ages and all walks of life.
+Props like belts, blocks and blankets help ensure that the body is well aligned during the class, which removes strain and injury while unlocking more advanced poses.
+The props also help make yoga accessible to those of all ages and all walks of life.
+This is truly a yoga for every-body.

 Here are a couple of points to take note of to prepare for class: